1919teja/hello-world/README.md

 devops is really awesome

- # this is great to learn
+ # this is great to learn. having fun with git